hl5ky/dvsmu/README.md

 ### ⚠️ Korean Only

 > **Notice:** This program is written in Korean only.
 > English or other language versions are not planned.
+Please don't ask.

 You can still try it — it’s very intuitive.
 That said, I can't guarantee it.<br>